vicsz/cloud-lab/README.md

 ### 7.4 - BONUS - Add an eviction endpoint to the controller

-It will evict specified keys from the cache.
+Given a String it will evict it from the Cache if present.

 Hint: CacheEvict annotation